Martelete/CodeDeploy-Terraform/README.md

 3. By using CodeDeploy, you can now provision an instance/create application and deployment group and deploy the application to the instance using Terraform scripts.

 - In your local machine, go to the folder where the repository was cloned.
-To deploy via Terraform run the current commands:
+To deploy via Terraform, open the folder ```terraform-website``` and execute those commands:

 ### Markdown